Studio Rick Joy

 Outcome

 One of the hardest challenges in design is to improve an existing identity that isn’t so inadequate as to justify starting over, but which is underperforming and in need of an injection of energy.
-The redesigned logo was both subtle and game-changing, reinvigorating the visual identity without losing followers and customers who had grown familiar with the look.
+The redesigned logo was game-changing, reinvigorating the visual identity without losing followers and customers who had grown familiar with the look.
 Once we understood the problem to be solved, we made prototypes and validated these concepts with the partners before moving to implementation.

 We created a distinctive visual identity that expressed the premium fashion brands offered inside the store.
 We made clever use of materials and production methods to produce a luxury experience on a tight budget.